Homicide Lawyer Peoria, IL

 - 15 years or more in prison – second-degree

 - Punitive and nominal damages to victim's family

 In certain scenarios, you could be confined for years without parole for murder and manslaughter convictions.
 In such cases, you might still be able to fight for your freedom by using our firm's help to file an appeal that could reverse the court's decision.

 Let Us Put 100+ Years of Combined Experience to Work for You!

 Law enforcement agencies tend to expend their full available resources on homicide cases and you will surely be up against powerful opposition.
 Criminal investigators and police officers might be friendly and you might be tempted to cooperate with them, but it is important to remember that they are looking for reasons to label you as the sole suspect.
-Politely refuse to speak with them until you have a Peoria criminal defense attorney from Johnson Law Group present.
+Politely refuse to speak with them until you have a Peoria homicide attorney from Johnson Law Group present.

 Protect your future from false accusations and murder charges.
 Contact us now for a free and confidential consultation!